se-edu/se-book/cppToJava/gettingStarted/compiling/text.md

 {{ icon_terminal }} `javac HelloWorld.java`

 If the compilation is successful, you should see a file `HelloWorld.class`.
 That file contains the byte code for your program.
-If the compilation is successful, you will be notified of the <trigger for="pop:compiling-errors">compile-time errors</trigger>.
+If the compilation is unsuccessful, you will be notified of the <trigger for="pop:compiling-errors">compile-time errors</trigger>.

 <popover id="pop:compiling-errors" title="Compile-time errors" placement="top">
   <div slot="content">